faishalfaye/dinabot/README.md

   </p>
 </p>

-<div style="text-align: justify">Diana Bot/dinabot/Dina Bot is a chatbot that can detect your emotions based on texts.
+<div style="text-align: justify">Diana Bot/Dina Bot/dinabot is a chatbot that can detect your emotions based on texts.
 There are only 5 emotions that can be detected, which are love, happy, anger, sadness, dan fear.
 The model used for the bot is IndoBERT (https://arxiv.org/abs/2009.05387).</div>

 ## How to use
 1. On your browser, go to https://dinabot131.herokuapp.com/